 Both horses and humans have the ability to sense non-verbal energy as communication.
 There are subtle layers of information that we are continuously emitting.
 Because of their highly developed instinctual ability as a prey animal, horses shift their behavior the split second we energetically shift ours, thereby teaching us incredible lessons of self awareness and interpersonal communication skills.

-This unforeseen equine teacher patiently taught me how to shift and modulate my physical energy.
+This unforeseen teacher was a horse who patiently taught me how to shift and modulate my physical energy.
 I trained in the art of non-verbal communication with tools to develop mutual respect and trust with increasing skill and subtlety.
 His patience and persistence was amazing and if I had not experienced it for myself, it would have been hard to believe.

 The Effects of Being Out of Balance